TBORHADE/Natural_disaster_udacity/README.md

 # Disaster Response Pipeline Project

 The project uses the response data from various users across the world posted in social media during various disasters such as earthquake, fire, missing person, food/ water related issues and so on.
 The goal is to develop a Web App which will categorize any given disaster message received from people.
-T

 ## Table of Contents